-Some babies get more distracted while feeding while others want to nurse more than usual.
-You can also find your baby fusing and crying than usual while breastfeeding.
+Some babies get more distracted while feeding, while others want to nurse more than usual.
+You can also find your baby fusing and crying more than usual while breastfeeding.

-Once your baby starts recognizing the surroundings around her, she will get distracted easily with a little bit of noise from dad or siblings or dog.
+Once your baby starts recognizing the surroundings around her, she will get distracted easily by a little bit of noise from dad or siblings or dog.

-If you find your baby curious and too distracted with her surrounding, feed the baby in a quiet and dark room.
+If you find your baby curious and too distracted by her surrounding, feed the baby in a quiet and dark room.

 A nursing necklace for a distracted baby not only keeps her occupied while nursing but also can be a great sensory activity for your baby.

 A teething baby is in pain because of their sore gum.
 The teething baby may want to feed more or latch and unlatch in an attempt to relieve pain in their gum.